 However, In most languages other than English and German, the holiday's name is derived from Pesach, the Hebrew name of Passover, a Jewish holiday to which the Christian Easter is intimately linked, as the Gospel of John states that the last supper took place during a specific part of the Passover traditions.

-Easter therefore depends on Passover not only for much of its symbolic meaning but also for its position in the calendar.
+Easter, therefore, depends on Passover not only for much of its symbolic meaning but also for its position in the calendar.

 The problem is that the Gospels are pretty vague on the date of Easter.
 Matthew, Mark and Luke indicate one date, whereas John indicates a different date.
 Another factor is that Easter celebrates the resurrection of Jesus.
-To early Christians, his return for second time was imminent, therefore they didn't worry too much about dates.
+To early Christians, his return for a second time was imminent, therefore they didn't worry too much about dates.

 It was only after several attempts to set a standard date for Easter, that the formula of the Alexandrian Church was accepted as the correct way to determine the date.
-With this method, and a passing nod to the method of calculating Passover, Easter is the first Sunday after the first full moon whose 14th day is on or after the Vernal Equinox. (see for the accountants in the audience below for the exact formula)
+With this method and a passing nod to the method of calculating Passover, Easter is the first Sunday after the first full moon whose 14th day is on or after the Vernal Equinox. (see for the accountants in the audience below for the exact formula)

 This egg tradition is almost certainly a distillation of a much older pagan custom celebrating spring.
-The ancient Persians celebrated their New Year at the time of the vernal equinox by painting eggs.
+The ancient Persians celebrated their new year at the time of the vernal equinox by painting eggs.

 Its adoption into the Christian traditions would have been quite seamless, as eggs are banned during the period of Lent preceding Easter - in fact in many households the last eggs before Easter would have been used to make Pancakes on Pancake Tuesday.

-How to calculate the date of easter.
+how to calculate the date of Easter.

 The rule is that Easter is the first Sunday after the first ecclesiastical full moon that occurs on or after March 21.
 The lunar cycles used by the ecclesiastical system are simple to program.
 The following algorithm will compute the date of Easter in the Gregorian Calendar system.